Web3Auth/web3auth-docs/src/pages/guides/openlogin-starkkey.md

 Checkout [API Reference](/open-login/api-reference/usage) for other options available to pass in openlogin constructor and login function.

-## Use the openlogin private key to derive starkware key pair
+## Use the openlogin private key to derive starknet key pair

 After login, application will have access to the user's private key from`openlogin.privKey` instance variable.
-We cannot use this key with starkware ec curve specific signing functions,so we need to derive starkware compatible keys from `openlogin.privKey`.
+We cannot use this key with starknet ec curve specific signing functions,so we need to derive starknet compatible keys from `openlogin.privKey`.

 In the code snippet below `getStarkHDAccount` function creates a HD account from openlogin's key.
 It will return hex encoded private key and uncompressed stark public key.